 Vitamin D and health

-Viral infections (Covid-19): Studies are emerging that low vitamin D in reducing the risk of respiratory tract infections, This is thought to be via mechanisms, vitamin D can reduce risk of infections.
-Those mechanisms including inducing cathelicidins and defensins that can lower viral replication rates and reducing concentrations of pro-inflammatory cytokines that produce the inflammation that injures the lining of the lungs, leading to pneumonia, as well as increasing concentrations of anti-inflammatory cytokines and that case-fatality rates increase with age and with chronic disease comorbidity, both of which are associated with lower 25(OH)D concentration… read review article
+Viral infections (Covid-19): Studies are emerging that low vitamin D increases the risk of respiratory tract infections.
+This is thought to be via several mechanisms involving immune defence and regulation of inflammation.
+Vitamin D enhances production of proteins called cathelicidins and defensins that can lower viral replication rates and reduce concentrations of pro-inflammatory cytokines.
+The virus attacks the lining of the lungs, leading to pneumonia.
+In addition dramatic increases increasing of anti-inflammatory cytokines leads to excess inflammation, called the cytokine storm, that causes the severe respiratory distress and even death.
+It is interesting that case-fatality rates increase with age, obesity and with chronic disease comorbidity, both of which are associated with lower 25(OH)D concentration… read review article

 Rickets and osteoporosis: Vitamin D deficiency in children leads to severe bone damage (rickets) and osteomalacia in adults.
 These conditions were common among Asian communities in the early seventies, who came to the UK from sunnier climates and struggled to adjust until supplementation and education programmes were implemented.
 Unfortunately, although rickets is rare, suboptimal vitamin D levels are still prevalent in Asian communities.
 Vitamin D deficiency, particularly if combined with a poor calcium diet and lack of weight-bearing exercise, is a risk factor for osteoporosis